 Benefits of Participating in Performing Arts

-Arts improve your thinking, movement, and how you interact with others.
+Arts enhance your thinking, movement, and interaction with others.
 Acting and dancing help you share your feelings.
-Being part of a team teaches you teamwork and responsibility.
+Being part of a team teaches you the importance of teamwork and responsibility.

 Getting positive feedback from performances makes you feel good about yourself.
 It prepares you for a career in the arts or other fields.